 Ms. Wilber stated soon the attention would turn to membership renewals.
 She stated 9 renewals would be coming due in November and 8 in December.
 She outlined the planned approach, which included a letter from the Board Chair and follow up via phone, emails and in-person contact.
 She stated if the current members chose not to renew they would be surveyed to determine the reason, the services they liked and which areas of CEDC that required improvement.
 Those responses would be reviewed and considered in order to adjust the program

-Mr. Jones informed the board he would be meeting with the Chamber President to discuss the renewal of the $100 reduction in the CEDC membership for Chamber members.
+Mr. Jones informed the board he and Mr. Tucker would be meeting with the Chamber President and Board Chair to discuss the CEDC– Chamber partnership and the renewal of the $100 reduction in the CEDC membership for Chamber members.
 He pointed out the 2017 budget included an increase in the membership.
 He stated the expectation of an increased profile for CEDC would attract additional members.
 He stated it would also demonstrate to the Board of Supervisors CEDC has the leading edge to bring in private businesses.
 He encouraged the board members to participate in the membership outreach.

 Mr. Tucker informed the board that included in the meeting packet was a sheet outlining the projects located in Columbia County that had been reviewed by the Regional Council.
-He noted that he had not been involved in the review process for those projects.
+He noted that he had recused himself when these projects in Columbia County were reviewed by the CREDC.
 Mr. Lapenn pointed out there were 2 projects from Columbia Memorial Hospital listed, noting that Ms. Finnegan was employed by the hospital and he was on the CMH Board of Trustees.

 Public Comment: